 - 2 tablespoons of lime juice

-- In a dutch oven, heat the oil over medium heat.
+- In a heavy bottomed saucepan or dutch oven, heat one tablespoon of the olive oil over medium heat.

 - Add another tablespoon of olive oil; add the chopped onion and garlic.
 Cook for 4 to 6 minutes until onion is tender.
 Return the browned turkey to the pan.

-- Add the cumin, oregano and red pepper flakes and allow to toast for a minute.
+- Add the cumin, oregano, smoked paprika and red pepper flakes and allow to toast for a minute.

 - Heat to boiling, reduce heat and simmer for 30 minutes.